This was written by AI

 2. ComfyUI: A node-based workflow interface

-Attempt #1: The Pre-built Image That Wasn't
+Attempt 1: Pre-built Image

 1mkdir -p sd-models